David Forde (footballer): Early career

 Forde made his League of Ireland debut for his hometown side Galway United at Terryland Park on 3 September 1999.
 His form led to a move to Welsh side Barry Town.
 Here, he continued to show his potential as an excellent shot stopper, playing in sixteen league matches for the club, and in February 2002, he joined West Ham United for a fee of £75,000.
 Forde initially had a trial at Upton Park before earning a professional contract.
 He was recommended to the 'Hammers' by Barry Town boss Kenny Brown, a former West Ham player.

 Initially, Forde had ambitions of "looking to make the first team" at a time when David James was firmly established as England's World Cup number one, however, the signing of Raimond van der Gouw in the summer of 2002 pushed him further down the pecking order.

 At the start of the 2002/2003 season, manager Glenn Roeder made Forde available for loan and it was then when Forde first joined Derry City.
 After spending the season on loan at The Brandywell, Forde moved back to his hometown and signed for League of Ireland First Division side Galway United.

 It was at Galway that Forde built a fine reputation in Irish football circles and his form earned him a permanent move back to Derry City for the 2005 season.
 During this season and the next, he was ever present for 'City', consistently producing excellent performances and helping them to a second-place finish in the League of Ireland Premier Division on both occasions.

-Forde also played in all six games (and registered three clean sheets) during the Candystripes' run to the First Round proper of the UEFA Cup, and helped the club win the FAI Cup in 2006.
+Forde also played in all six games (and registered three clean sheets) during the Candystripes' run to the first round proper of the UEFA Cup, and helped the club win the 2006 FAI Cup.